ourcodingclub/ourcodingclub.github.io/_tutorials/data-synthesis.md

                 individualCount, country)
 ```

 Whenever working with any data, but especially occurrence data, we should check that they make sense and are valid and appropriate coordinates for the specific species.
-The `CoordinateCleaner` package is an awesome resource for working with occurrence data - you can check out the methods paper for it <a href="https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13152" target="_blank">here</a>.
+The `CoordinateCleaner` package is an awesome resource for working with occurrence data - you can check out the methods paper for it [here](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13152).

 ```r
 # We can check the validity of the coordinates using the CoordinateCleaner package